-Security and Sources of Payment
+Security - Source of Payment

-The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
-For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.
+The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County to the extent other revenues of the County are insufficient for such purposes.
+For the prompt payment of principal of and interest on the Bonds, the County has irrevocably pledged its full faith and credit.